 Heparin is not effective by oral administration and intravenous solutions with heparin should not be given orally.
-HEPARIN SODIUM IN 0.9% SODIUM CHLORIDE INJECTION should be administered by intravenous infusion.
+HEPARIN SODIUM IN 0.9% SODIUM CHLORIDE INJECTION should be administered by intravenous infusion, with the use of an infusion pump.

 Heparinization of Hemodialysis Procedures